torvilima/MktAnalytics-FoodCompany-Python-Tableau/README.md

 2 CSV files: 1 from the original datasource, and 1 modified using python.

-Python file: Needs a jupiter notebook app or Visual Code Studio to open.
+Python file: Can be visualized on GitHub or opened in a JupiterNotebook/VisualCodeStudio

 DOCS File: A analyst view from the results.